emrecanuzum/emrecanuzum/README.md

 # 💫 About Me:
 📖Computer Science & Engineering student in İstanbul Kultur University <br>
+💻 I'm building Static and Dynamic websites as a freelance.<br>
-🔭 I’m currently working on Budget Blocks and Fake New Detection System for my Graduation Project<br>👯 I’m in SuperteamDAO Turkey<br>🌱 I’m currently learning Neural Networks and Backend<br>💬 Ask me about Blockchain<br>
+🔭 I’m currently working on Budget Blocks and Fake New Detection System for my Graduation Project<br>
+👯 I’m in SuperteamDAO Turkey<br>
+🌱 I’m currently learning Neural Networks and Backend<br>
+💬 Ask me about Blockchain<br>

 ## 🌐 Socials: